google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 retrieve (through `getPrimaryService(s)`, `getCharacteristic(s)`, etc.) these
 attributes after reconnecting.

-### Read and write to Bluetooth Descriptors
+### Read and write to Bluetooth descriptors

-Bluetooth GATT descriptors are defined attributes that describe a characteristic value.
-You can access them, read and write to in a similar way to Bluetooth GATT characteristics.
+Bluetooth GATT descriptors are attributes that describe a characteristic value.
+You can read and write them to in a similar way to Bluetooth GATT characteristics.

 Let's see for instance how to read the user description of the measurement interval of the device's health thermometer.

-In the example below, `health_thermometer` is the [Health Thermometer Service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.health_thermometer.xml), `measurement_interval` the [Measurement Interval Characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.measurement_interval.xml), and `gatt.characteristic_user_description` the [Characteristic User Description Descriptor](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.descriptor.gatt.characteristic_user_description.xml).
+In the example below, `health_thermometer` is the [Health Thermometer service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.health_thermometer.xml), `measurement_interval` the [Measurement Interval characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.measurement_interval.xml), and `gatt.characteristic_user_description` the [Characteristic User Description descriptor](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.descriptor.gatt.characteristic_user_description.xml).

 <pre class="prettyprint">
 navigator.bluetooth.requestDevice({ filters: [{ services: ['health_thermometer'] }] })